-9. Directors and management personnel compensation
+8. Directors and management personnel compensation

 The emoluments of the active underwriter and the other directors of Sirius International Managing Agency Limited are borne by Sirius International Insurance Corporation (PUBL) or other members of the group and are not separately identifiable from the fee charged by Sirius to the Syndicate.
-Fees of the independent non-executive directors are borne by SIMA, and no emoluments were directly charged to the Syndicate in 2015.
+Fees of the independent non-executive directors are borne by SIMA, and no emoluments were directly charged to the Syndicate in 2016.

-No other compensation was payable to key management personnel.
+No other compensation was payable to any directors.
+The Board considers that the directors are the only key management personnel.

-10. Investment return
+9. Investment return